-Healthcare profit pool: Quality reporting and compliance
+Healthcare profit pool: quality reporting and compliance

-Quality bonuses swing 2-9% of your Medicare revenue.
+Healthcare quality reporting bonuses swing 2-9% of your Medicare revenue.

 Healthcare quality reporting is no longer a check-the-box compliance task.
 MIPS penalties, HEDIS measure failures, and CMS Star Rating drops now directly impact revenue.
 Today, quality officers chase charts retrospectively.
 AI automates quality measure abstraction and surfaces care gaps in real time, turning compliance into a strategic advantage.